Zi-ang-Cao/MP1/README.md

     ```bash
     bash ./auto_run.bash 0 mp
     ```
-    This will train a MP/MP1 policy on the `drawer-close` task in Meta-World environment using point cloud modality.
+    This will train an MP/MP1 policy on the `drawer-close` task in Meta-World environment using point cloud modality.

 # 🤖 Real-world Deploy
 Coming soon ⏳ ...